Ghassan Aboud: Ghassan Aboud Group

 In August 2021, the conglomerate launched BuyParts24, the region's largest online auto-parts marketplace.
-The marketplace signed significant partnerships with prominent market leaders including Al Habtoor Motors, Easa Saleh Al Gurg Group, Nasser Bin Abdullatif Alserkal, Bin Hamoodah Auto, AWR Rostamani and others.
+The marketplace signed significant partnerships with prominent market leaders including Al Habtoor Motors LLC, Easa Saleh Al Gurg Group, Nasser Bin Abdullatif Alserkal, Bin Hamoodah Auto, AWR Rostamani and others.

 Ghassan Aboud Cars & Spare Parts

 The automotive business was established in 1994 in Sharjah, United Arab Emirates.
 It started as a trading business dealing in vehicles, spare parts and accessories, the company now deals with passenger vehicles, commercial vehicles, heavy trucks and equipment, spare parts, lubricants & accessories and offers multi-country trade, with inbound and outbound logistics, storage, value addition, transportation, and documentation.

-Over the past 25 years, Ghassan Aboud Cars & Spare Parts has grown into specialists in regional and international automotive supply chain sith a market reach of 100+ countries.
+Over the past 25 years, Ghassan Aboud Cars & Spare Parts has grown into specialists in regional and international automotive supply chain with a market reach of 100+ countries.
 It also has facilities in Khalifa Industrial Zone (KIZAD), Abu Dhabi and Dubai and additional hubs in Belgium and Jordan.

 Currently, the auto business employs 350 staff.